Issue 34, 2025

 Abstract

-Herein we report a novel and green synthetic approach for pyrazolate-based metal-organic frameworks (MOFs) as demonstrated by the three prominent examples of this material class: [Ni(bdp)]n, and two supramolecular isomers [Zn(bdp)]n and BUT-58 (H2bdp = 1,4-bis(1H-pyrazol-4-yl)benzene).
-Replacement of dimethylformamide (DMF) by Dynamic Solvent System (a reactive mixture of 1-butanol and acetic acid) in the synthesis allows to avoid toxic chemicals, as well as precise control of crystal size and morphology of the products.
-Unlike DMF, which decomposes under the synthesis conditions into lower-value byproducts, DSS forms a value-added ester (butyl acetate) during the reaction.
-Furthermore, a sustainable washing procedure fully eliminates the need for DMF, while ensuring the high-porosity product.
+Herein, we report a novel and green synthetic approach for pyrazolate-based metal–organic frameworks (MOFs) as demonstrated by the three prominent examples of this material class: [Ni(bdp)]n and two supramolecular isomers [Zn(bdp)]n and BUT-58 (H2bdp = 1,4-bis(1H-pyrazol-4-yl)benzene).
+The replacement of dimethylformamide (DMF) with a dynamic solvent system (DSS) - a reactive mixture of 1-butanol and acetic acid - in the synthesis allows us to avoid toxic chemicals, as well as precisely control the crystal size and morphology of the products.
+Unlike DMF, which decomposes into lower-value byproducts during synthesis, DSS produces a value-added ester (butyl acetate).
+Furthermore, a sustainable washing procedure fully eliminates the need for DMF, while ensuring a high-porosity product.
 Improved material crystallinity leads to a more pronounced breathing behavior during nitrogen physisorption.
 Moreover, flexibility modulation through crystal size engineering becomes within reach.
 Due to the accessibility to highly crystalline materials, single-crystal X-ray diffraction on the pristine crystals could be performed to elucidate the preferred adsorption sites in the studied frameworks.

 Supplementary files